What Are The Requirements To Remove an Asbestos “Popcorn” Ceiling ?

 Hiring a Contractor To Do The Work

 Homeowners who do not wish to do the work will often hire a contractor to do the work.
-If so, it important to check:
+If so, it is important to check:

-Insurance.
-Does he have workman’s comp insurance and general liability?
+Insurance: Do they have workman’s comp insurance and general liability?

-Permits.
-Is he going to pull the necessary and proper permits and pay for them or is it your responsibility?
+Permits: Are they going to pull the necessary and proper permits and pay for them or is it your responsibility?

 Contract: Get a contact that spells out what they are going to do and their responsibilities.
 Read it carefully, know what it doesn’t cover and what your responsibilities are.